Ehipassiko — Come and See for Yourself

 This daylong retreat will introduce the practice of Insight Dialogue, and there will be periods of silence and contemplative practice with speaking and listening in dyads and small groups.

-Teacher support: Suggested starting donation is $50 but whatever you offer is greatly appreciated and no one is ever turned away for lack of funds.
+Fee by donation: Suggested starting donation is $50 but whatever you offer is greatly appreciated and no one is ever turned away for lack of funds.
+For this event all donations are split evenly between the teacher(s) and NYI.

 View all Events >